-In Brazilian terms, it could be seen, in an approximate way, as an attempt to write a Brazilwood philosophical text: “In the case of Alice’s story books… it is not about decorative illustrations, but of images intrinsically linked to the informative process of the text, thus providing a co-information at the visual level, with solidarity to the verbal message of the same text.
-The book of poems as conceived by Oswald… is part of this tradition” (Haroldo de Campos, Uma poética da radicalidade, In Andrade Oswald De, Pau Brasil.
+In Brazilian terms, it could be seen, in an approximate way, as an attempt to write a “Pau Brazil” philosophical text: “In the case of Alice’s story books . . . illustrations are not decorative, but images intrinsically connected with the informative process of the text, thus providing a co-information at the visual level in solidarity with the verbal message of the text.
+The book of poems as conceived by Oswald . . . is part of this tradition” (Haroldo de Campos, Uma poética da radicalidade, In Andrade Oswald De, Pau Brasil.
 Editora Globo, São Paulo, 2003, 2ᵃ edição, p.
 48/9).

 Despite the preface that the reader will find below, the book is not yet in its second edition.
 It is only, as will be seen, a literary resource.
 But we hope that this fiction will soon come true.
-This, on the formal level.
-On the level of ideas, perhaps the authors aim for the exact opposite: that what is now reality (the irresponsible procreative explosion) becomes, in centuries to come, just an unlikely fiction.
+This, on the formal domain.
+On the domain of ideas, perhaps the authors aim for the exact opposite: that what is now reality (the irresponsible procreative explosion) becomes, in centuries to come, just an unlikely fiction.

-Julio Cabrera and Thiago Lenharo di Santis.
+Thiago Lenharo di Santis.

 PREFACE OF THE SECOND EDITION

-I, personally, do not like that I was born, although my life is very pleasurable both in affective and erotic terms, as well as in intellectual and economic, modest but sufficient.
-In fact, well before reading Cabrera’s texts, I had written my own reflections on the subject in a text called CONSIDERATIONS ABOUT THE DECISION TO GENERATE A NEW BEING.
+I, personally, do not like that I was born, although my life is very pleasant both in affective and erotic terms, as well as in intellectual and economic, modest but sufficient.
+In fact, well before reading Cabrera’s texts, I had written my own reflections on the subject in a text called CONSIDERATIONS ABOUT THE DECISION TO CREATE A NEW BEING.
 The coincidence with some of the points raised by Cabrera is astonishing, as if, somehow, we had influenced each other throughout the ages, through the mediation (or omission) of my clumsy grandfather.

 Thiago di Diabolis, Septober of 2121.

-Note: When reading the texts of Cabrera, the reader of the 22st century may wonder about some datings.
+Remark: When reading the texts of Cabrera, the reader of the 22st century may wonder about some datings.
 It is worth remembering that in the twentieth century, at the time Cabrera wrote his work, there were only 12 months (January, February, March, April, May, June, July, August, September, October, November and December).
-He did not know the calendrical modifications that occurred as a result of the surprising astronomical discoveries of the middle of the 21st century, which forced to add the new three months that we know today (maypril, junaugust and septober).
+He did not know the modifications of calendar that occurred as a result of the surprising astronomical discoveries of the middle of the 21st century, which forced to add the new three months that we know today (maypril, junaugust and septober).